-Last updated: 7 July 2020 Average reading time: 9 minutes
+Last updated: 17 September 2020 - Estimated reading time: 9 minutes

 What does EMV stand for?

-The EMV standard is a secure technology that is used worldwide for all payments done with credit, debit, and prepaid EMV smart cards.
+The EMV standard is a secure technology used worldwide for all payments done with credit, debit, and prepaid EMV smart cards.

 It can be used in three forms: contact, contactless, and mobile.